No matter how exciting a customer finds your SaaS product, one of the first things they want to know is, “How much does it cost?”

 Pay-as-you-go gets a bit more complicated, especially if you have separate pricing schemes for different types of resources (like our AWS example).

-It’s hard to know much you’ll pay if it’s calculated on a per day or per gigabyte basis.
+It’s hard to know how much you’ll pay if it’s calculated on a per-day or per-gigabyte basis.
 So some customers will opt for a company with a simpler flat rate.
-Typically small startups and medium-sized businesses with limited budgets like the predictability.
+Typically, small startups and medium-sized businesses with limited budgets like the predictability.

-If you’re not choosing a pay-as-you-go pricing system, what other options do you have?
+If you’re not choosing a pay-as-you-go pricing model, what other options do you have?

 Your customers all pay the same amount for your service.
 They’re usually billed for this amount monthly or annually.